radrow/distributed-deadlock/amqp_lib/README.md

 Currently only supports synchronous producer calls and doesn't really handle errors but rather crashes.
 Also, each consumer and producer creates a new TLS connection to the broker which isn't very efficient.

+To secure compatibility with DDMon, replicated services are not called by the consumer directly.
+Instead, the consumer assigns a worker service to each request and returns a reference to it (its name or PID), so that the user can call the service directly.

 ## Installation

 ```elixir